Q: What is retaliation?

 Q: How do I prove retaliation?

 - You engaged in protected activity, which usually involves exercising some right you have under a state or federal law, like filing a discrimination claim with the EEOC, complaining to your company's human resources department about unpaid overtime, or participating in an OSHA investigation of safety violations at your workplace.

 - Your employer took some adverse action against you for—example, by firing you, disciplining you, demoting you, or transferring you to an undesirable worksite or shift.

-Q: Other than firing me or laying me off, what other actions might trigger a retaliation claim?
+Q: Other than firing me, what other employer actions can lead to a retaliation claim?

-- Refusing to hire you, giving you a promotion, or demoting you
+- refusing to hire you, refusing to promote you, or demoting you

 Q: What are protected activities?